UHBiocomputation/UH-biocomputation-web/content/pages/07-SOP-admins.rst

 there are 2 things to be done.
 First of all, a new CSV file should be added to the :code:`scripts` folder (as described above).
 Second of all, the newly created CSV file needs to be sourced in the :code:`content/pages/05-seminars.rst` file.
-The followg example shows what text should be added just below the first
+The following example shows what text should be added just below the first
 paragraph:

 .. code:: text